kruzkasu223/23-tree-structure/README.md

 # 23/27-tree-structure

-This project is all about creating a tree structure component that allows users to visually organize and navigate hierarchical data.
+This project is all about creating a tree structure component that allows users to visually organize and navigate hierarchical data. (but it'll be just static demo, due to time constraints)

 I will use [React](https://reactjs.org/) with [TypeScript](https://www.typescriptlang.org/) and [vite bundler](https://vitejs.dev/).